sta310-sp22/website/content/syllabus/index.md

 -   Homework and labs may be submitted up to 3 days late.
 There will be a 5% deduction for each 24-hour period the assignment is late.

--   There is no late work accepted for comprehension quizzes or application exercises, since these are designed to help you prepare for labs and homework.
+-   There is no late work accepted for prep quizzes or application exercises, since these are designed to help you prepare for labs and homework.

 -   The late work policy for exams will be provided with the exam instructions.